Programs & Services

 Eligible students must have successfully pushed past their personal challenges and must be planning to attend a college or a vo-tech program.
 They are recommended by school nurses, guidance counselors and career specialists at their Pasco County high schools.
 If you feel that you or someone you know are eligible, please contact your school’s guidance counselor, career specialist or school nurse.

 Click here to download the PPF Challenge Scholarship Application Form

-Our amazing recipients have used the scholarship to start their chosen career path and continue to exceed all expectations.
+Our amazing winners have used the scholarship to start their education for their chosen career path, and many have exceeded all expectations.
 Some of our previous recipients include:

 Help make a difference – call today!